Presentation of the portrait “Itō Mancho” by Domenico Tintoretto

 welcomes visitors to the Italy Pavilion at the Osaka Expo

-The flagship of Bracco’s participation in the Osaka Expo is the cultural project Itō Mancho, presented at the Italy Pavilion during a scientific conference attended by a number of distinguished people.
-Alongside Commissioner General Mario Vattani and Diana Bracco (joining via video link from Milan), the event featured: Andrea Raos, Director of the Italian Cultural Institute; Rossella Menegazzo, Professor of East Asian Art History at the University of Milan; Gian Giacomo Attolico Trivulzio, President of the Poldi Pezzoli Museum and founder of the Trivulzio Foundation; Monsignor Alberto Rocca of the Veneranda Biblioteca Ambrosiana; Kōso Toshiaki, S.J., former Chancellor of Sophia University; Maji Rhee, Dean of the Center for International Education at Waseda University; Takako Tamai, Adjunct Researcher at the Aizu Museum, Waseda University; Koshiro Sonoda, Director of the Osaka Office of the Nagasaki Prefecture; and Isabella Castiglioni, Professor at the University of Milan-Bicocca and Director of Research, Development and Innovation at CDI-Centro Diagnostico Italiano.
+The flagship of Bracco’s participation in the Osaka Expo is the cultural project Itō Mancho, presented at the Italy Pavilion during a scientific conference attended alongside Commissioner General Mario Vattani and Diana Bracco (joining via video link from Milan), the event featured: Andrea Raos, Director of the Italian Cultural Institute; Rossella Menegazzo, Professor of East Asian Art History at the University of Milan; Gian Giacomo Attolico Trivulzio, President of the Poldi Pezzoli Museum and founder of the Trivulzio Foundation; Monsignor Alberto Rocca of the Veneranda Biblioteca Ambrosiana; Kōso Toshiaki, S.J., former Chancellor of Sophia University; Maji Rhee, Dean of the Center for International Education at Waseda University; Takako Tamai, Adjunct Researcher at the Aizu Museum, Waseda University; Koshiro Sonoda, Director of the Osaka Office of the Nagasaki Prefecture; and Isabella Castiglioni, Professor at the University of Milan-Bicocca and Director of Research, Development and Innovation at CDI-Centro Diagnostico Italiano.

 "We can only imagine the emotions that the young traveller and his companions must have felt as they witnessed the wonders of the Renaissance with their own eyes," said Diana Bracco.
 "Wonders revived in the beautiful concept behind our Pavilion, designed by Studio Cucinella and inspired by the Renaissance Ideal City, with its theatre, porticoes, piazza and Italian garden.
 It’s wonderful that, centuries later, Itō Mancho continues to provide a bridge between our cultures, serving as a host at the extensive Italy Pavilion exhibition space."